sbiermanlytle/php-user-manager/README.md

 <h3>Requirements</h3>

 ~ Server running PHP 5.4+ (may work with 5.3, but not tested)<br>
-~ MYSQL Database v5.5 (may work with 5.0, but not tested)
+~ MySQL Database v5.5 (may work with 5.0, but not tested)

 ---